 The four of us that remained - me, Mitilda, Nayomi and Alistair - set ourselves down, breathing hard for a while.
 "We did it," Mitilda said.
 "We overthrew the king."

-"Worth it."
+"Then we'll have to do better next time."
 Mitilda spoke over the telepathy channel: "We took out Zerik."